A248/UUIDVault/README.md

 * Improved efficiency: you don't need multiple plugins storing UUID/name information.

 * Server agnostic!
-It doesn't matter whether your plugin is for Spigot, BungeeCord, Sponge, or Velocity.
+If you are a developer, it doesn't matter whether your plugin is for Spigot, BungeeCord, Sponge, or Velocity.
 (This means if your project has a "common" or "shared" module, you can use UUIDVault directly there.)

 * Highly documented.
 The javadoc is well-detailed.
 I honestly haven't seen a single Minecraft-related project with more documentation than UUIDVault.
 And even if you don't like the javadoc, nearly all of the information is also explained in the wiki.